-We are accustomed to thinking of a single birthday for the Lord Jesus, conventionally celebrated as Christmas.
-But the metaphor of birth is applied to him in other connections as well.
-We will study three birthdays of our Lord, three transitions in his existence that have a major impact on us.
-Rev 1:5 brings these together:
+We are accustomed to thinking of a single birthday for the Lord Jesus, conventionally celebrated as Christmas (Matthew 1-2; Luke 2).
+But the metaphor of birth is applied to him in other connections as well (Table 1, chart): Col 1:8 calls him "the firstborn from the dead," and the Lord says to the Messiah in Ps 2:7, "this day have I begotten thee."
+We will study these three birthdays of our Lord, three transitions in his existence that have a major impact on us.
+Rev 1:5 brings these three events together:

-- 4 John to the seven churches which are in Asia: Grace be unto you, and peace, - from him which is, and which was, and which is to come; - and from the seven Spirits which are before his throne; - 5 And from Jesus Christ, who is - o the faithful witness, [the first advent] - o and the first begotten of the dead, [the resurrection] - o and the prince of the kings of the earth. [his return in glory]
+Rev 1:4 John to the seven churches which are in Asia: Grace be unto you, and peace,

+- from him which is, and which was, and which is to come; - and from the seven Spirits which are before his throne; - 5a And from Jesus Christ, who is a) the faithful witness, and b) the first begotten of the dead, and c) the prince of the kings of the earth.

-Then 1:5b-6 describes their impact on us:
+Then 1:5b-6 goes on to describes the impact of each of them on us:

-- Unto him that - o loved us, - o and washed us from our sins in his own blood. - o 6 And hath made us kings and priests unto God and his Father;
+Unto him that a) loved us, and b) washed us from our sins in his own blood, 6 And c) hath made us kings and priests unto God and his Father;

-Some of us have been meditating lately on the description of the Lord as "prophet, priest, and king."
-Each of these titles aligns with one of these three statements about the Lord.
+We often describe our Lord as "prophet, priest, and king."
+Each of these titles aligns with one of our Lord's birthdays.